PhillDev-coder256/Face-Recognition-System/README.md

-Face Recognition System
+# Project Name : Face Recognition System
+# Author : Ssempeebwa Phillip

 	The Face Recognition System is a robust solution designed for real-time facial identification.
 It offers a comprehensive suite of features, including efficient data collection, advanced model training capabilities, and seamless remote monitoring.
 This system prioritizes security and aims to deliver personalized user experiences, making it an ideal choice for various applications.